 What’s more — unless you make some major refurbishments — the layout of your property is unlikely to change.

 This means you can use the same floorplan the next time you need to find tenants.
-Check out our Complete package, or purchase a floorplan alone for just £89.
+Check out our easy Let Plus which includes this.

 Find tenants by having thorough property descriptions